 Large growth spurts will take place between 2-5 months, so keep a close eye on your puppy’s weight during this period especially.

 At six months, the average male is 53 lbs., and the average female weighs about 46 lbs.
+Growth rate starts to really slow down now and many dogs will look a lot less puppyish than they did a month ago

-By nine months, your German Shepherd puppy will weigh between 64-70.5 lbs. if he’s a boy, and 55-59 lbs. if she’s a girl.
+By nine months, your Shepherd will weigh between 64-70.5 lbs. if he’s a boy, and 55-59 lbs. if she’s a girl.
 At that point, the dog is about 90 percent of his or her adult weight.

-German Shepherd puppies generally stop growing significantly in height by nine months for males, eight months for females; males may get an extra inch by 15 months and females slightly less than that by 12-15 months.
+German Shepherd puppies generally stop growing significantly in height by nine months for males, eight months for females.
+Males may get an extra inch by 15 months and females slightly less than that by 12-15 months.
 They reach their adult weight at 36 months.

-German Shepherds, like many larger breeds, are considered fully grown by about 18 months, when they have reached 98 percent of their growth.
+GSDs, like many larger breeds, are considered fully grown by about 18 months, when they have reached 98 percent of their growth.

 What Is The Average Adult German Shepherd Size?